 As a concert saxophonist, Shults has been praised for his “jaw-dropping” and “authoritative” performances (Bill Brownlee of the Kansas City Star) and has performed by invitation at the College Band Director's National Association conference, North American Saxophone Alliance biennial conference, the Minnesota Music Educator's Association conference, and the University of Iowa Festival for New Music.
 He is a founding faculty member of the Kansas City Saxophone Workshop along with Zach Shemon, alto saxophonist of the PRISM Quartet, and Ali Wright, finalist in the 2017 Jean-Marie Londeix International Saxophone Competition.
 Dr. Shults has also served on the faculty of the Eugene Rousseau Saxophone Workshop at Shell Lake Arts Center.
 He is currently the alto saxophone chair in the Coalescent Quartet.

-Michael is Assistant Professor of Saxophone at the University of Wisconsin-Eau Claire.
+Michael is Assistant Professor of Saxophone at the University of Memphis.
+Prior to Memphis, he taught for four years at the University of Wisconsin-Eau Claire.
 He is a Yamaha and D’Addario performing artist and performs on their instruments and reeds exclusively.

 Photographer: Clint Ashlock